 What Suppliers are after are more sales, or put bluntly more money that goes into their pockets, what goes out as cost after that is still a grey area and not the most important as already mentioned.
 So how did we adapt and how did we offer this?

 Prowexx has an important consultancy aspect: on regulations, packaging, design of brochures, market analysis, competition analysis, pricing advisory and so on.
-If we do not offer this directly, we rely on our b2b service providers to do so when they are solicited.
+If we do not offer this directly, we rely on our B2B service providers to do so when they are solicited.
 But all this is not our core product.
 What is then our prime offering and where is the USP (Unique Selling proposition).
-Our Core product is a virtual gateway to the UK market, a trade show online, a tool that allows suppliers to become visible and recognized.
+Our Core product is a virtual gateway to the UK market, a trade show online, a tool that allows suppliers to become visible and recognised.
 So, like a trade show for example, instead of setting up a stand, you set an online presence.
 And like any trade show, it is not worth much if the pavilions are empty.